axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 Free chlorine can dissipate from standing water within 24 hours, but chloramine does not break down through aeration or standing alone.
 If your water utility uses chloramine (check your municipal water quality report), a chemical dechlorinator is mandatory regardless of how long you let the water sit.
 The dechlorinator guide covers product selection, dosing, and how to determine whether your tap water contains chlorine or chloramine.

-How do all these parameters interact?
+How do these parameters interact?

 Temperature and ammonia